BPartington-ProtectMasterBranch/branchProtection/README.md

 ## Create a Repository
 To create a repository to see if all is working as expected, create a new repository from within the organization you setup the webhook for.
 You must either select to automatically create a README file when creating the repository, or manually add a file for the master branch to be created and this to work.

+You should see output in the Sinatra console window.
+In addition to the master branch being protected, you should also see that an issue was created which outlines the protections enabled.

 Good luck and enjoy!